 Urgent action is needed to address climate change and to move Ireland towards a low carbon, climate resilient economy and society.
-Climate change adaptation and mitigation measures should be included in the Plan as appropriate and the Plan should be consistent with the National Policy Position on Climate Action and Low Carbon Development, the National Mitigation Plan and the National Adaptation Framework, as well as relevant sectoral, regional and local adaption plans.
+Climate change adaptation and mitigation measures should be included in the Plan as appropriate and the Plan should be consistent with the National Policy Position on Climate Action and Low Carbon Development1, the National Climate Action Plan 2019, the National Mitigation Plan2 and the National Adaptation Framework, as well as relevant sectoral, regional and local adaption plans.

-The Agency recently published Ireland's Greenhouse Gas Emissions Projections for 2017-2035 (EPA, 2018) which should be taken into account in preparing the Plan, as appropriate and relevant.
+The Agency recently published Ireland's Greenhouse Gas Emissions Projections for 2019-2040 (EPA, 2020) which should be taken into account in preparing the Plan, as appropriate and relevant.

-The EPA has published a good practice guidance note on how to incorporate climate change into plans and programmes falling under the remit of the SEA Directive - Integrating Climate Change into SEA (EPA, 2016).
+The EPA has published an update of its existing good practice guidance note on how to incorporate climatic factors into plans and programmes falling under the remit of the SEA Directive - Integrating Climatic Factors into the Strategic Environmental Assessment Process in Ireland (EPA, 20193).
+This guidance is due to be updated before the end of the year.
 Key aspects to be considered in the Plan and SEA, where relevant, include:

-- Direct and indirect impacts of the Plan on greenhouse gas emissions and removals (Mitigation) - Direct and indirect impacts of climate change on the implementation of the Plan, e.g. the resilience of critical water service infrastructure to flooding and drought (Adaptation) - The linkages between mitigation and adaptation (inter-relationships)
+- Direct and indirect impacts of the Plan on greenhouse gas emissions and removals (Mitigation) - Direct and indirect impacts of climate change on the implementation of the Plan, e.g. the resilience of critical water service infrastructure to flooding and drought (Adaptation)